What is Smart Triage?

 - Catherine Kiggundu – Accountant, Walimu

-- Dr. Stephen Businge – Holy Innocence Children’s Hospital, Uganda
+- Dr. Stephen Businge – Holy Innocents Children’s Hospital, Uganda

-- James Karugaba – Holy Innocence Children’s Hospital, Uganda
+- James Karugaba – Holy Innocents Children’s Hospital

 - Mike English – Head of the Clinical Information Network (CIN), KEMRI-Wellcome Trust Research Programme